EOSIO/eos/rodeos_performance_test/ReadMe.md

 ```
 docker-compose ps
 ```

-3. To access the Zipkin UI from your local machine, you need ssh port forwarding *from your local machine*
+3. If you are runing the docker-compose on the remote machine, you need ssh port forwarding *from your local machine* to access the Zipkin UI
 ```
-$ ssh -L 127.0.0.1:9411:127.0.0.1:9411 root@${MANAGER_IP}
+$ ssh -L 127.0.0.1:9411:127.0.0.1:9411 $remote_user@$remote_ip
 ```

 4. Open your browser to visit http://127.0.0.1:9411

 5. Bring the local deployment down